The top 5 mistakes with fertility diets

 Full Circle Prenatal was born out of a desire to help better support my private practice clients who struggled with infertility.

 Over the past 10 years of gaining expertise in this specialty area, I've seen a huge range of infertility cases, each with a unique set of factors.
 With such diversity in individual circumstances, one-size-fits-all approaches to infertility are completely unrealistic and ineffective (even though those types of diets and supplement plans are a dime a dozen)!

 There are, however, a handful of issues that I've seen arise over and over again when reviewing clients' diets and total nutrition that I want to share with you to help in your efforts to conceive, enjoy a healthy pregnancy, and ultimately, have a healthy baby.

 What is a "fertility diet"?

-First, what is a "fertility diet"?
-I define a fertility diet as one that helps improve the balance and function of your whole body so that your reproductive system thrives.
+I define a "fertility diet" as a method of taking in specific nutrients to help improve the balance and function of the whole body, allowing the reproductive system to thrive.
 An effective fertility diet will:

 - Improve digestion

 - Decrease inflammation